arikgrahl/ulogger-android/README.md

 - clicking on current track's name will show track statistics

 ## Automating
-- μlogger may accept commands from other applications for starting or stopping its operations.
+- mobile may accept commands from other applications for starting or stopping its operations.
 To make it work you must explicitly enable this functionality in app settings ("Allow external commands" switch).
 - commands are sent as `broadcasts` with following `intent` parameters:
-  - target package: `net.fabiszewski.ulogger`
+  - target package: `de.arikgrahl.mobile`
-  - target class: `net.fabiszewski.ulogger.ExternalCommandReceiver`
+  - target class: `de.arikgrahl.mobile.ExternalCommandReceiver`
-  - action: `net.fabiszewski.ulogger.intent.action.COMMAND`
+  - action: `de.arikgrahl.mobile.intent.action.COMMAND`
   - extra: `"command": [command name]`, where command name is one of:
     - `"start logger"` for starting position logging
     - `"start new logger"` for creating a New Track and starting position logging to it